 The Best Study Practices for IB English

 Hopefully, this guide will be an asset to you throughout the school year for in-class quizzes as well as at the end of the year for the IB exam.
-You should also look at our other article for access to FREE IB English past papers to help you familiarize yourself with the types of questions asked by the IBO (and I’m sure your teacher will ask similar questions on your quizzes).
+Taking practice tests is also important, and you should also look at our other article for access to FREE IB English past papers to help you familiarize yourself with the types of questions asked by the IBO (and I’m sure your teacher will ask similar questions on your quizzes).

-Keep up on your material!
-Don’t fall behind!
+Finally, keep up with the material you learn in class, and don't fall behind.
 Reading several novels the week before the IB exam won’t be much help.
 You need to have time and let the material sink in over the course of the class, so you’re able to remember it easily on the day of the IB exam.

 Have friends who also need help with test prep?
 Share this article!

 As an SAT/ACT tutor, Dora has guided many students to test prep success.
 She loves watching students succeed and is committed to helping you get there.
 Dora received a full-tuition merit based scholarship to University of Southern California.
 She graduated magna cum laude and scored in the 99th percentile on the ACT.
 She is also passionate about acting, writing, and photography.